What is the Law of Variation?

-Continuous Improvement on the Free-Throw Line (PDF) A father and son successfully use the plan-do-study-act cycle combined with decision making and problem solving to reduce variation and improve basketball free-throw shooting.
+Continuous Improvement on the Free-Throw Line A father and son successfully use the plan-do-study-act cycle, combined with decision making and problem solving, to reduce variation and improve basketball free-throw shooting.

 Using Corrective Action to Make Matters Worse (PDF) One of the major reasons for ineffective corrective action programs is failure to consider the effects of variation.

-Success Through Quality: Support Guide for the Journey to Continuous Improvement, ASQ Quality Press, 1999.
+Adapted from Success Through Quality: Support Guide for the Journey to Continuous Improvement, ASQ Quality Press.